Childcare

 Here is what you can expect to pay for private childcare in Portugal:

-Child benefits and childcare allowance in Portugal
+Childcare benefits in Portugal

 When it comes to family benefits, Portugal is a relatively low-spender, contributing just under 2% of its GDP towards family assistance measures.
 Having said that, its assistance programs are targeted toward those most in need, and low-income groups and families with children with disabilities receive higher levels of support.